-Not only did languages exponentially increase the efficiency of our in-groups, cementing our burgeoning position as the dominant species, but abstract language by its very nature was about construction.
+Not only did languages enormously increase the efficiency of our in-groups, cementing our burgeoning position as the dominant species, but abstract language by its very nature was about construction.
 We began, almost accidentally, through daily household communication, to build something incredible: We raised an edifice of knowledge.

 And the amazing thing about this growing collection of shared human knowledge was that with the advent of language, for the first time, we could preserve it.
 First orally, and then in writing, we began to pass it down.
 Children no longer started from scratch with each new generation.
 As each discovery was made, painfully, slowly, through trial and error, it was added to the pile, and that pile was now durable and transferable.
 Incredible!

 In a manner unique among all the life that has ever lived on this planet, we now had something besides evolutionary instinct to inform and drive our decisions: Abstract Thought.
 As new monkeys were born, they now learned language, and with language came the key to the ever-growing temple of collective human knowledge.
 Abstract Thought!
 Collective Knowledge!
 Now we were really cooking with gas.